VincentPiegsa/GYPT/Serial Interface/README.md

 # Serial Interface

-This program is a serial interface to collect and show the received data from the Arduino.
+This program is a graphical serial interface to collect and show the received data from the Arduino.